Neural-Systems-at-UIO/QCAlign/docs/results.rst

    * - Total
      - Total no. of markers in the grid
    * - Clear Label
-     - Markers that fall outside of the atlas area
+     - All markers that fall outside of the atlas maps

 For the QC assessment of the section images the counts may be used to calculate (%) damage per region for each section and for all the sections combined.
 The damage here represents tissue damage, poor quality labelling and imaging defects.